lama7/blogtool/README.md

 of posts.
 As a matter of fact, it's possible to do any combination of these things with an entry on the command line.

+In addition to post related processing, `blogtool` can also be used to read comments to a post, edit comments (for moderation purposes, for example) and write comments.
+It even supports the ability to respond to specific comments.

-Also, it supports Markdown syntax.
-So the post can be formatted using Markdown and the resulting file will be posted with the appropriate markup.
+Finally, but not least, it supports Markdown syntax.
+So the post file or comment can be formatted using Markdown syntax and the resulting file will be posted with the appropriate markup to the blog.

 ## The Details ##